 Nadine Schmoll

-Nadine Schmoll is a Meanjin/Brisbane artist and educator whose interdisciplinary practice spans art and science to explore plant, animal and human interconnections.
-Her work is grounded in a nature as teacher approach that includes direct observation and research of the natural world, particularly the Great Barrier Reef.
-Nadine is interested in how humans can learn from more-than-human beings to create mutually beneficial relationships between ourselves and the world around us.
-Investigations into symbiotic relationships are expressed through collaborative community projects and sustainable use of waste materials.
+Nadine Schmoll is a Queensland artist whose interdisciplinary practice spans art and science to explore plant, animal and human interconnections.
+Her work is grounded in a nature as teacher approach that includes direct observation and research of the natural world.

-Nadine has exhibited with Logan Art Gallery, SWELL Sculpture Festival and Beaudesert Art Gallery, and was a finalist in the 2024 Emerging Art Prize with fortyfivedownstairs.
-She is the recipient of a Regional Arts Development Fund grant, First Prize in the Remagine Art Prize and the SWELL Smalls Gallery People's Choice Award.
-Her public art commissions include MIRVAC (Heritage Lanes), World Science Festival, QIC, Brisbane City Council and Queensland Performing Arts Centre.
-Nadine has undertaken residencies with scientists from the Department of Environment and Science, and the Australian Institute of Marine Science, as well as schools in Queensland and New South Wales.
-She holds a Graduate Diploma in Secondary Education and has 13 years experience as an arts educator.
+Nadine has exhibited with regional and independent galleries in Queensland and interstate, and internationally at the Creative Climate Awards in New York.
+She was a finalist in the Woollahra Sculpture Prize, Northern Beaches Environmental Art & Design Prize, and the fortyfivedownstairs Emerging Artist Award.
+She was awarded a Regional Arts Development Fund grant, First Prize in the Remagine Art Prize, and the SWELL Smalls Gallery People's Choice Award.
+Public art commissions include Heritage Lanes, Curiosity Brisbane, Brisbane City Council and Queensland Performing Arts Centre.
+Nadine has collaborated with research scientists from state government and the Australian Institute of Marine Science.
+She holds a Graduate Diploma in Secondary Education (Visual Arts).